WebPaquitos/react-audio-assistant/README.md

 As Siri or Google Assistant are to the smartphone, so is this to the web.

-This package is heavily dependent on [react-router-dom](https://reacttraining.com/react-router/web/guides/philosophy) (commonly known as react-router v4) and [DialogFlow](https://dialogflow.com).
+This package is heavily dependent on [DialogFlow](https://dialogflow.com).

 An option to integrate with [redux](http://redux.js.org/) is also present.

 ## Instructions

 1. The first step in the process is to create an account at [DialogFlow](https://dialogflow.com) and configure an agent suited for your website/webapp).
-2. In order to use this package, a register is required in our backoffice page [here]() where you will provide us your access token for your API.ai setup.
+2. In order to use this package, a register is required in our backoffice page [here]() where you will provide us your access token for your DialogFlow setup.
 3. After the register is done, an API key is provided to you with which you are going to make the authenticated requests to our server.
 4. `yarn add react-audio-assistant`
-5. Import the component and use it where you want in the page (the component is fixed positioned, where you put it in the DOM is not very relevant).
+5. Import the component and use it where you want in the page (the component is fixed positioned).

 ## Demo Project

-A demo project is available at [DEMO](https://github.com/WebPaquitos/audio-navigation-client).
+A demo project is available [here](https://github.com/WebPaquitos/audio-navigation-client).

-A simple use case:
+A simple use case without Redux:
 ```javascript
 import React, { Component } from 'react';
 import { ReactAudioAssistant } from 'react-audio-assistant';